-This information (instruction and videos), unless other noted, have been provided to the NFOSD by the UC Davis Health System, Department of Otolaryngology.
+This information (instruction and videos), unless other noted, have been provided to the NFOSD by the UC Davis Health System, Department of Otolaryngology and Nancy Swigert, CCC-SLP, BCS-S, F-ASHA and colleagues.
 The material is copyrighted.
 All rights associated with this copyrighted material will be enforced.
 It is being made available free of charge to all physicians and speech language pathologists to be used by their patients.
-This material is also available on the iPhone and iPad using the free iSwallow™ app.
+Some of this material is also available on the iPhone and iPad using the iSwallow™ app.

 2. Isokinetic (dynamic) Shaker: The number of repetitions defined by your clinician is considered a set.
 You should perform the set twice (resting briefly between each set).
 You should then rest for two minutes and then repeat this exercise as many times as directed by your clinician.
 Ignore the number of repetitions and sets as directed in the video.
 Click here for Video.
 The number of repetitions and sets are patient specific.